 Town of Scotland

-For twenty (25) years the Scottish Highland Festival Games have been held on the grounds of the Waldo Homestead with thousands of visitors and many vendors and clans to enjoy a beautiful fall day.
+For 25 years, the Scottish Highland Festival Games have been held on the grounds of the Waldo Homestead, drawing thousands of visitors, vendors, and clans to enjoy a beautiful fall day.
+Our town hall, located in the center of town, was the first consolidated school in the state.

 Map